-- Home Forward will demolish Dekum's 40 existing apartments once vacated by their residents. - Home Forward will build 139 new affordable apartments. - 27 of these 139 new apartments will have RAD PBVs due to the transfer of assistance from Cora Park, Chateau Apartments and Scattered East A. - Those 27 RAD PBV units will replace, on a one-for-one basis, the 16 two-bedroom and 11 three bedroom apartments at the three transferring properties.
+- Home Forward demolished Dekum's 40 existing apartments. - Home Forward will build 140 new affordable apartments. - 27 of these 140 new apartments will have RAD PBVs due to the transfer of assistance from the following public housing properties utilizing RAD Transfer of Assistance: Cora Park, Chateau Apartments and Scattered East A. - Those 27 RAD PBV units will replace, on a one-for-one basis, the 16 two-bedroom and 11 three-bedroom apartments at the three transferring properties.